roman-milk/roman-milk.github.io/mothers-soldier-boy.md

+===

- ****** Mother's Soldier Boy Ch.
-02 ****** bygeronimo_appleby© When I awoke on that first morning after losing my virginity to my precious mother, I had to take stock of the situation and remind myself that the events of the previous night had actually happened.
+When I awoke on that first morning after losing my virginity to my precious mother, I had to take stock of the situation and remind myself that the events of the previous night had actually happened.

  I was feeling a little hung over from the booze I'd drunk in the hotel bar but as I looked at my mother lying next to me in the wide hotel bed I felt the effects of the alcohol just melt away.
 My mother opened her eyes and blinked as she struggled to remember where she was.
 'Good morning baby,' she smiled, reaching out to pull my face to hers in a good morning kiss.